raspberrypilearning/lego-data-dash/en/step_6.md

 --- /task ---

+Now that we have defined the two functions that will allow us to switch between am and pm times, as well as use the clock face to check the time - we just need to call them when we want them to run.

 --- task ---
+At the bottom of your code add the following lines:

+--- code ---
+---
+language: python
+filename: clockface.py
+line_numbers: true
+line_number_start: 50
+line_highlights:
+---
+while True:
+    button.when_pressed = change_time
+    button.when_released = time_check
+    pause()

+--- /code ---

+--- /task ---

+--- task ---

 Save your code as clockface.py and click Run.
 Your clock should set itself to 12.
-Adjust it to new positions and you should see a readout of the indicated time in your console.
+Adjust it to new positions then press the button, and you should see a readout of the indicated time in your console.

 --- /task ---